farooqtoppa/connectfour/README.md

 #Technologies Used

-HTML5/CSS3
+HTML5/CSS3  </br>
-Javascript
+Javascript  </br>
 JQuery

 #Instructions

-PlayerOne/yellow  </br>
+Playerone = yellow chips  </br>
-playerTwo/red
+playertwo = red chips

-The game starts with player one which is yellow and alternates between player 1 and player two until their is a winner.
-In order to win you must get four clicks in a row vertically, diagnolly, or horizontally.
-The game will end and restart automatically allowing users to play as many times as they would like.
-Also the user can click the restart button located on top to restart the game at any time.
+The game starts allowing player one to go first.
+Turns will alternate between both players on every click.
+In order to win player must get four clicks in a row vertically, diagnolly, or horizontally.
+The game will then end and restart automatically allowing users to play as many times as they would like.
+Also users can restart game at anytime by clicking the restart button.